SecretFoundation/docs/docs/dev/secret-contracts.md

 cd mysimplecounter
 ```

-The generate creates a directory with the project name and has this structure:
+The `generate` command creates a directory with the project name and has the following structure:

 ```
 Cargo.lock	Developing.md	LICENSE		Publishing.md	examples	schema		tests
 Cargo.toml	Importing.md	NOTICE		README.md	rustfmt.toml	src
 ```

-As an example secret contract, `mysimplecounter`, handles a state keeping track of a number which may be incremented by any address, but only reset by the creator.
+As an example Secret Contract, `mysimplecounter`, handles a state keeping track of a number which may be incremented by any address, but only reset by the creator.

 The `src` folder contains the following files: